 Réseau romand Science et Cité, Switzerland

-To win the public’s trust, a good public communication of science therefore requires a reflective approach that questions and challenges practices that are sometimes too spontaneous and intuitive.
-The aim of this (Horizon) talk will be to present you this tool, from the history of its design to the principles that govern its functioning, and most of all to make you feel like using it !
+To win the public’s trust, a good public communication of science therefore requires a reflective approach in order to challenge practices that sometimes stem too much from habit or spontaneity.
+The aim of this talk will be to present you this tool, from the history of its design to the principles that govern its functioning, and most of all to make you feel like using it !

 Augmented Lectures: communicate science by triggering emotions

 Andrea Brunello, Arditodesio Theatre Company \ Jet Propulsion Theatre, Italy